 Beyond the conventional direct finding and classification of emitters that might be carried out by any number of ground and aerial platforms, the short-range of WiFi and mobile networks means the collection antenna must be in relatively close contact if the aerial collection is not an option.
 Tapping into physical network transmission cables might also yield useful information.

 Asymmetric enemies will seek to use commercial networks so exploiting or denying them to others is no doubt a handy capability to have.

 Whether the forward reconnaissance vehicles are used to simply collect and transmit for analysis or collect and analyse would be dependent on technology choices and available bandwidth, plus of course the argument between the Royal Signals and Intelligence Corps!

 The demand for high bandwidth communication links is outstripping supply and there is a growing awareness of ‘bandwidth dependency’ because we have not yet faced an enemy with the means to deny parts of the electromagnetic spectrum to us.

 Adaptive communication technologies that piggyback on any available bearer (Wimax, Wifi, 3G, GSM etc) is also a technology that may yet revolutionise military communication, all stuff for another post but I have put it here for completeness.

 Issues – Industrial Confidence

-The reason we have taken the current approach to FRES is because we seem afraid of technological innovation, almost lacking in confidence, made worse by an approaching out of service date for CVR(T) without anything to show for two or three attempts at replacing it.
+The reason we have taken the current approach to FRES is that we seem afraid of technological innovation, almost lacking in confidence, made worse by approaching out of service date for CVR(T) without anything to show for two or three attempts at replacing it.